alizahir23/real-estate-property-explorer/README.md

 - Mobile-friendly toggle between map and list views
 - Adaptive layout for different screen sizes
 - Consistent UI/UX across devices
+- Responsiveness of loading state of the sidebar can be improved

 ## Deployment